-The aim of the RMCC Recreational Programme is to:
+The aim of the RMC of Canada Recreational Programme is to:

-- Offer a diversified program that supports the interests of the OCdts: - Provide opportunities for leadership training and development; - Increase visibility by promoting club accomplishments; - Offer an enjoyable program that increases morale; - Promote a balanced lifestyle
+- Offer a diversified program that supports the interests of the OCdts; - Provide opportunities for leadership training and development; - Increase visibility by promoting club accomplishments; - Offer an enjoyable program that increases morale; - Promote a balanced lifestyle

-The RMCC Recreation Association includes 18 Recreational Clubs and 6 Competitive Clubs.
-All students and staff at RMCC are permitted and encouraged to participate in the Recreational Program.
+The RMC of Canada Recreation Association includes 18 Recreational Clubs and 6 Competitive Clubs.
+All students and staff at RMC of Canada are permitted and encouraged to participate in the Recreational Program.
 The Competitive Clubs are: Rowing, Running, Sailing, Swimming, Taekwondo and Women's Rugby.
 The list of recreational clubs is subject to change depending on the interest but they currently are: Astronomy, Climbing, Chess, Curling, Debating, Judo, Expedition, Paintball/Airsoft, Photography, Flying, Rowing, Running, Sailing, Scuba, Skydiving, Stage Band, Swimming, Taekwondo, Theatre, Multisport, War Games, Windsurfing, Women's Rugby and Yacht.